thoughtbot/ruby-science/book/solutions/introduce_parameter_object.md

 ` app/mailers/mailer.rb@28f3651

-This also gives us the opportunity to create a new method `full_name` on the `recipient` object to encapsulate behavior between the `first_name` and `last_name`.
+This also gives us the opportunity to create a new `full_name` method on the `recipient` object to encapsulate behavior between the `first_name` and `last_name`.

 ` app/views/mailer/completion_notification.html.erb@28f3651

 ### Next Steps

-* Check to see if the same Data Clump exists elsewhere in the application, and reuse the Parameter Object to group them together.
+* Check to see if the same data clump exists elsewhere in the application and reuse the parameter object to group them together.
-* Verify the methods using the Parameter Object don't have [Feature Envy](#feature-envy).
+* Verify the methods using the parameter object don't have [feature envy](#feature-envy).